 The 8th Annual International Activated Carbon Conference (IACC-8) and optional training courses took place on Sept.
 18—23.
 This article provides a brief review of some of the activities and summaries of the speakers’ topics.

 Granular activated carbon (GAC) is commonly used for removing organic constituents and residual disinfectants in water supplies.
+This not only improves taste and minimizes health hazards, it protects other water treatment units such as reverse osmosis membranes and ion exchange resins from possible damage due to oxidation or organic fouling.
 Activated carbon is a favored water treatment technique because of its multifunctional nature and the fact that it adds nothing detrimental to the treated water.

 Many filtration products are available.
 Asking the correct questions is important in obtaining an optimum product for the desired application.